 Scholarly writers engage with the work of others through the strategic selection of research and ideas pertinent to the question or problem under discussion.
 When trying to decide if a source is pertinent to your question, it can be helpful to ask yourself: What could a writer do with this source?
 Could this source provide background facts or information?
 Could I analyze or interpret this source for my reader?
 Could this source refine my question or extend my thesis?
 Could this source be a lens for interpreting competing findings?

-A paper that cites a lot of background sources will be a boring report.
-A paper that cites a lot of argument sources without including an exhibit runs the risk of rehashing the ideas of others instead of applying the ideas of others to new questions or contexts.
+A paper that cites a lot of contextual sources will be a boring report.
+A paper that cites a lot of expert sources without including an example runs the risk of rehashing the ideas of others instead of applying the ideas of others to new questions or contexts.

 The contents of the Information Literacy Tutorial may be reused with attribution.
 Please copy the following into new works based on the Information Literacy Tutorial.